simetenn/uncertainpy/README.md

 These are installed with the minimum install.

-`xvfbwrapper` requires `Xvfb`, which can be installed with:
+`xvfbwrapper` requires `xvfb`, which can be installed with:

-    sudo apt-get install Xvfb
+    sudo apt-get install xvfb

 Additionally Uncertainpy has a few optional dependencies for specific classes of models and for features of the models.